garutilorenzo/k8s-aws-terraform-cluster/README.md

 You can optionally install [Nginx ingress controller](https://kubernetes.github.io/ingress-nginx/) and [Longhorn](#https://longhorn.io/).

 To install Nginx ingress set the variable *install_nginx_ingress* to yes (default no).
 To install longhorn set the variable *install_longhorn* to yes (default no). **NOTE** if you don't install the nginx ingress, the public Load Balancer and the SSL certificate won't be deployed.

+In this installation is used a S3 bucket to store the join certificate/token.
+At the first startup of the instance, if the cluster does not exist, the S3 bucket is used to get the join certificates/token.

 ## Before you start